 What is Hanukkah about?

 Hanukkah is about the rededication of the Maccabees at the Temple of Jerusalem after the Greeks were driven away by the Jews.
-It also celebrates the miracle of the oil wherein a one day’s supply of oil lasted for eight days.
+It also celebrates the miracle of the oil wherein a one-day’s supply of oil lasted for eight days.

 Is it OK to celebrate both Christmas and Hanukkah?

 To put it simply, Christmas is celebrated by Christians and Catholics while Hanukkah is celebrated by the Jews.
 These are two different religions.
 However, it really depends on the people.
 There are families that are of mixed Jews and Christians/Catholics.
-They may hold one celebration together for a reunion and enjoying seeing each other.
+They may hold one celebration together for a reunion and enjoy seeing each other.
 But on the other hand, they may also conduct separate celebrations of Christmas and Hanukkah by themselves.

 Is the candelabra lit on Hanukkah called a menorah or a hanukkiah?

 The term menorah simply refers to a lamp and other kinds of candelabras.
-However, the specific kind of candelabra with the sole purpose of being used for the Hanukkah is called Hanukkiah.
-Though most people have gotten to call it simply as menorah.
+However, the specific kind of candelabra with the sole purpose of being used for Hanukkah is called Hanukkiah.
+Though most people have gotten to call it simply as a menorah.